-Figures 4.16 to 4.19 compare the response spectra for M8 and M9 interface earthquakes at distances of 75 and 300 km.
-At 75 km distance, the spectral shapes of the updated BCHydro model are similar to the spectral shapes of the 2016 BCHydro model; however, at 300 km distance, the spectral content is very different, with the updated model showing a shift to longer spectral periods due to the greater attenuation in the Cascadia model.
+Figures 4.17 to 4.20 compare the response spectra for M8 and M9 interface earthquakes at distances of 75 and 300 km.
+At 75 km distance, the spectral shape of the updated BCHydro model is similar to the 2016 BCHydro model; however, at 300 km distance, the spectral content is very different, with the updated model showing a shift to longer spectral periods.

-Figures 4.20 to 4.23 compare the response spectra for M6.5 and M7.5 intraslab earthquakes at distances of 75 and 300 km.
+Figures 4.21 to 4.24 compare the response spectra for M6.5 and M7.5 slab earthquakes at distances of 75 and 300 km.
 At both 75 km and 300 km distance, the spectral shape of the updated BCHydro model is similar to the 2016 BCHydro model at long periods, but show lower short-period ground motions.